-- 1/2 tsp baking soda
+- 1/2 teaspoon baking soda

-- 1/2 tsp cinnamon
+- 1/2 teaspoon cinnamon

-- 1/4 tsp ginger powder
+- 1/4 teaspoon ginger powder

-- 1/4 tsp ground cloves
+- 1/4 teaspoon ground cloves

-- 1/4 tsp nutmeg
+- 1/4 teaspoon nutmeg

 - 1 cup dried cranberries

-In a large bowl, cream together the vegan margarine with the regular white sugar and the brown sugar until smooth and creamy.
+In a large bowl, cream together the vegan margarine with the white sugar and brown sugar until smooth and creamy.

-Add the flour, baking soda, cinnamon, ginger powder, ground cloves, and nutmeg and stir again until well mixed.
+Add the flour, baking soda, cinnamon, ginger powder, ground cloves, and nutmeg, and stir again until well mixed.

-Recipe note: If you're missing one of the spices (ginger powder, ground cloves, cinnamon and nutmeg), it's ok to omit it without too much trouble, and just add a bit more of one of the other spices.
+- If you're missing one of the spices (ginger powder, ground cloves, cinnamon, and nutmeg), it's ok to omit it without too much trouble, and just add a bit more of one of the other spices.